AlysonMAK/STAT-3011-project-2/README.md

 In this npz file, all images are transfomed to dataframes with dimensions 224, 224 and 3.
 Therefore, it can be directly put into AlexNet and ResNet models.

 ## Code
-Data Scrap folder: the code used to for images scrapping
+data collection: the code used to for images scrapping.
+convert_numpy: the code that transofroms row data to dataframes with dimensions 224, 224 and 3.

-Model folder: the code to fit models including KNN, SVM, LeNet, AlexNet and ResNet
+Model folder: the code to fit models including KNN, SVM, LeNet, AlexNet and ResNet.

 ## report
 Summary of of study